 covenants, wrongful termination, and breach of contract claims.
 He has

-He has defended class and collective actions under state and federal laws,
+defended class and collective actions under state and federal laws, including

-David regularly advises clients on a variety of employment-related issues,
+clients on a variety of employment-related issues, including human resources

-including human resources policies and procedures, severance agreements, audits,
+policies and procedures, severance agreements, restrictive covenants, and

 During law school, David participated in the University of Virginia School of